globalproweb/FINTECH-CASE-STUDY/README.md

 * Business Impacts
    * Kiva crowdfunding loans is unlocking capital for the underserved, improving the quality and cost of financial services, and addressing the underlying barriers to financial access around the world.

+   * Kiva lenders crowdfund an average of $2.5 million in loans each week, creating a unique, renewable pool of funds that is reshaping access to financial services around the world

-   * Through Kiva's work, students can pay for tuition, women can start businesses, farmers are able to invest in equipment and families can afford needed emergency care.
+   * Through Kiva's work, students can pay for tuition, women can start businesses, farmers are able to invest in equipment and families can afford needed emergency care.(1)

-* Kiva Key Metrics
-  * Amount of Loans funded
-  * Number of Borrowers
-  * Number of lenders
-  * Repayment rate
-  * Gender rate ( 81% of Kiva borrowers are female)
-  * The table below shows the Kiva Key metrics by numbers.

  ![alt text](https://www-kiva-org.global.ssl.fastly.net/cms/page/images/impact-dashboard-2x.png)